peterhinch/micropython-micro-gui/README.md

 The final arg specifies the sensitivity of the attached encoder, the higher the value the more the knob has to be turned for a desired effect.
 A value of 1 provides the highest sensitivity, being the native rate of the encoder.

+The commented-out `quiet()` line provides a means of suppressing diagnostic messages.

 Instantiation of `SSD` and `Display` classes is detailed in [section 3](./README.md#3-the-ssd-and-display-objects).